System Design Space

 💡 Politeness and robots.txt

-Each crawler must comply with robots.txt and not overload the servers.
-Google uses separate queues for each domain with rate limiting.
-The typical interval between requests to one domain is 1-10 seconds.
+Each crawler must comply with robots.txt and avoid overloading origin servers.
+Google uses separate queues per domain with explicit request-rate controls.
+A typical interval between requests to the same domain is 1-10 seconds.

 Inverted Index